jorgenkraghjakobsen/gdstools/README.md

     cmake --build build --target install
     ```

-3. **Verify the installation:**
-    Confirm that the gdstk library and headers are installed in the appropriate locations (e.g., `/usr/local/lib` and `/usr/local/include`).

 ## Step 4: Compile and run GDSTOOLS

 With Qhull, zlib, and gdstk installed, you can now compile your project.
 Assuming you have a CMake-based project, follow these steps: